BarryCoding/fork-vue3-docs/src/study/components/component-basics.md

 </template>
 ```

-With `<script setup>`, imported components are automatically made available to the template.
+With `<script setup>`, imported components are **automatically** made available to the template.

-It's also possible to globally register a component, making it available to all components in a given app without having to import it.
-The pros and cons of global vs. local registration is discussed in the dedicated [Component Registration](/guide/components/registration) section.
+It's also possible to globally register a component.
+The pros and cons of global vs. local registration is discussed in the dedicated [Component Registration](/study/components/registration) section.

 Components can be reused as many times as you want: